Which grade will my child be placed in?

 ISL is an English speaking school and offers French and Spanish to students from Reception onwards.
 In Year 3, students opt to study either French or Spanish.
+Primary School students also take Zambian Studies, which includes lessons in one of the official Zambian languages, Nyanja.
 In Year 7, which is the first year of our Secondary School, students continue with French or Spanish as their taught foreign language.
 Some older students study their own mother tongue during language lessons and take the IGCSE and IBDP examinations for that language.

-Does the school offer any EAL (English as Additional
+Does the school offer any ESOL (English for Speakers of Other Languages) support?

-The school offers EAL for students who have very little English or no English at all.
+The school offers ESOL for students who have very little English or no

 Does the school offer any special needs or learning support?